-Over twenty years after Apartheid ended, history still echos through South Africa, and the results still filter down to everyday life of people living in the townships.
-Today many black people still have to move up to 40 km every day into town to get to work, after their grandparents have been moved out of Johannesburg to the townships of Soweto to make the city a white area.
+Over twenty years after Apartheid ended in South Africa, its echo still can be heard throughout the country.
+The structures established decades ago continue to impact everyday life of people in the townships.
+Many black people still have to move up to 40 km every day into town to get to work, after their grandparents have been moved out of Johannesburg to the townships of Soweto with force to make the city a white area.
 While the state’s infrastructure like the metrorail break under the amount of people and crime, private minibus taxis have become one of the booming economy branches in the country.

-By making them blend into everyday situations in Soweto, they do not only tell the story of how to get home in Johannesburg, but also show what this home looks like.
+By blending into everyday situations in Soweto, the handsigns do not only tell the story of how to get home in Johannesburg, but also show what this home looks like.

 All directions are referring to travels to/from/in Soweto.
-The meaning of some signs may vary in other parts of Johannesburg.
+The meaning of some signs varies depending on location and destination in Johannesburg.

 In collaboration with Siya Fonds — check his work!